 Right of Petition

 Students have the right to petition the Departmental Graduate Studies Committee to make changes in their program or to deviate from the guidelines contained in this handbook.

 Graduate students are expected to engage in full-time study and research.
 NIH guidelines and official University of Rochester policy provides graduate students with 2 weeks (10 business days) of vacation per year, as well as fixed University holidays.
 Students are not permitted to take more than two weeks of vacation at any one time.
-Any student requesting an exception to this policy must submit a written request to both the Program Director and the Senior Associate Dean for Graduate Studies.
+Any student requesting an exception to this policy must submit a written request to both the Program Director and the Senior Associate Dean for Graduate Education and Postdoctoral Affairs.
 In all cases, the student's advisor or the Program Director (for students whose advisor is unavailable) should be consulted about planned vacations.
 Students are also entitled to official University holidays and a reasonable amount of sick days.